masasin/masasin.github.io/docs/cv/work/index.md

 ## Senior Python Developer, [Yields.io](yields)
 _December 2019 to August 2020, Brussels, Belgium._

-- Served as the primary Python developer, working on the core of the platform.
+- Worked as the primary Python developer, working on the core of the platform.
 - Refactored and stabilized the codebase, added tests, fixed bugs, and developed new features.
 - Worked on automatically migrating and testing client code and artifacts with version increases, and deprecated old features.
 - Moved integration tests away from depending on mocks into tests that worked with a deployed Docker environment.